Souravgoswami/cowspeak/README.md

             `dpkg -i cowspeak-v<version>.deb`
                 Or
              You can use gdebi-gtk / gdebi.
+   3. Sometimes the latest deb package may be a month or two older than the latest source code.
+In that case, after the installation, you may want to check for an update, which will not use more than 30 KiB of internet data:

+             `sudo cowspeak -u`

    If you don't want to download and install the deb file for some reason, please follow the next section: *"Running Cowspeak on Other Distributions ⚙️"*